Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Future Work

 \subsection{Formal Verification Integration}

 Verification is a central commitment of the Fidelity framework, driven by the goal of producing systems suitable for high-reliability domains: real-time control, embedded systems, safety-critical infrastructure.
-The PSG's dimensional and coeffect annotations provide the foundation for a dual-phase verification model that the framework implements across the design-time and compile-time boundaries.
+The PSG's dimensional and coeffect annotations provide the foundation for a verification discipline our research aims to carry across the design-time and lowering boundaries on one graph: the proof obligations would be established at design time and re-checked at the seam as the lowering proceeds, without the potential loss of integrity that might surface when engaging a disconnected checker.

-The first phase operates at design time.
-Because the DTS constraints reduce to quantifier-free linear integer arithmetic (QF\_LIA), the dimensional proof obligations that the PSG generates are decidable and solvable in bounded time by SMT solvers such as Z3.
+At design time, because the DTS constraints reduce to quantifier-free linear integer arithmetic (QF\_LIA), the dimensional proof obligations that the PSG generates are decidable and solvable in bounded time by SMT solvers such as Z3.
 The language server derives these obligations automatically from PSG structure during elaboration, verifying dimensional consistency and memory safety properties without requiring developer annotations.
 The bounded decidability of QF\_LIA is essential: it means the verification feedback meets real-time response requirements for interactive design-time tooling, providing continuous proof status as the engineer works.

-The second phase operates during compilation, where the verification properties established at design time are carried through the lowering pipeline and validated at successive stages.
-The goal is translation validation: ensuring that the semantic properties the engineer observes at design time are preserved in the emitted code.
-The two phases reinforce each other: design-time verification establishes the properties, and compilation-stage verification confirms their preservation.
-The bounded decidability of the underlying constraint theories (QF\_LIA for dimensional algebra, coeffect lattices for memory safety) is what makes this model tractable across both phases.
+As the lowering proceeds, the properties established at design time would be re-checked at the seam, edge by edge, so that the semantic properties the engineer observes at design time are preserved in the emitted code.
+Design-time establishment and lowering-time re-check are intended to be the same discipline on the same graph.
+The bounded decidability of the underlying constraint theories (QF\_LIA for dimensional algebra, coeffect lattices for memory safety) is what our research indicates would make this tractable.